Leicester City, 2008-10; 2011-15

 A lot of it I’ve just tried to move on from.
 It’s a part of my life that’s happened now.
 I know my part in Leicester’s history, but that’s all it is now.
 It’s history.

 You move on because you have to.
 It was the same when I retired from playing.
 I knew I needed to stop – the last few years I’d played an awful lot of games with injuries.
 But was I psychologically ready to walk away?
-I don’t think I was, to be honest.
+I don’t think I was.

-Because of the type of player I’d been – or, at least, the type other people perceived me to be – there was an expectation that I would go into management.
+Because of the type of player I’d been – or at least the type other people perceived me to be – there was an expectation that I would go into management.
 I wasn’t sure.
-Didn’t know whether I would do it, whether I could do it, or whether I’d have the opportunity.
+I didn’t know whether I would do it – whether I could do it, or whether I’d have the opportunity.

 I found the expectation a bit of a burden.
 There was a part of me that didn’t want to do it because of that.

 A few months after I retired a phone call from the owner of Carlisle United – a club battling to stay in the Football League – changed that.
 Sometimes you just have to weigh things up and then take a risk.